digitalyoshixi/zettelkasten/content/Security/Public Key.md

 tags:
   - security
 ---
-A number used as a key for encrypting messages.
+A number used as a key for:
+- Others encrypting messages to send to you
+- Others verifying signatures created by you
 Can be shared publicly and often used as a form of digital identity.
 Often stored in `.cer` files.